cmiles/PointlessWaymarksProject/PointlessWaymarksCmsContentEditor/DevNotes.md

  - Photo Galleries:
     - Daily:
        - Link to Camera Roll
-       - Related Content with photos should include the daily photos
-       - Consider layout - limiting height could make for a more compact (?appealing?) layout, but portrait oriented pictures will end up quite small - maybe better layout worse presentation if the goal is photo presentation...
-Sorting by sizes would obscure order...
     - Camera Roll
        - (Nothing Done...)
  - Clean up the main window - split out context - consider creating a control?